Signed in as:

 You can also DIY: download the training course, which comes with instructions on how to build your hive and everything needed to get started.

-If you are anywhere outside the UK and Europe and would like to manufacture under license, this is very straightforward.
+If you are anywhere outside the UK and Europe and would like to manufacture under licence, this is very straightforward.
 You simply contact me, and I will supply you with hive nameplates and the DIY materials to get you started and making money.

 Just click here to buy the course, and you will get free updates whenever there are any, as well as a certificate on completion.